-Anti-takeover and other provisions contained in our certificate of incorporation and bylaws, as well as provisions of Delaware law, could impair a takeover attempt and have other impacts on our corporate governance.
+Anti-takeover provisions contained in our certificate of incorporation and bylaws, as well as provisions of Delaware law, could impair a takeover attempt.

-Our certificate of incorporation, bylaws and Delaware law contain provisions that could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by our board of directors or otherwise impact our corporate governance.
+Our certificate of incorporation, bylaws and Delaware law contain provisions that could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by our board of directors.
 Our corporate governance documents include provisions:

-- authorizing "blank check" preferred stock, which could be issued by our board of directors without stockholder approval and may contain voting, liquidation, dividend, and other rights superior to our common stock; - limiting the liability of, and providing indemnification to, our directors and officers; - limiting the ability of our stockholders to call and bring business before special meetings; - requiring advance notice of stockholder proposals for business to be conducted at meetings of our stockholders and for nominations of candidates for election to our board of directors; - controlling the procedures for the conduct and scheduling of board of directors and stockholder meetings; - providing our board of directors with the express power to postpone previously scheduled annual meetings and to cancel previously scheduled special meetings; and - providing for a quorum comprised of stockholders representing one-third of the voting power of our outstanding shares of common stock to hold valid annual or special meetings of our stockholders.
+- authorizing "blank check" preferred stock, which could be issued by our board of directors without stockholder approval and may contain voting, liquidation, dividend, and other rights superior to our common stock; - limiting the liability of, and providing indemnification to, our directors and officers; - limiting the ability of our stockholders to call and bring business before special meetings; - requiring advance notice of stockholder proposals for business to be conducted at meetings of our stockholders and for nominations of candidates for election to our board of directors; - controlling the procedures for the conduct and scheduling of board of directors and stockholder meetings; and - providing our board of directors with the express power to postpone previously scheduled annual meetings and to cancel previously scheduled special meetings.